kktsvetkov/smarty2/README.md

 Now all of those tags will be stripped when the template is compiled.
 The `PHP_TAGS` security option is also removed as it is no longer needed.

+## {include_php} tag

+Again, including PHP scripts from templates is a bad ideas.
+Another option that made this possible was the `{include_php}` tag.
+That is now removed from this project.
+If you do need to use this tag, look into implementing your own custom plugin functions for this.

 ## What is Smarty?

 *(from original README)*